Is Quinoa Low FODMAP? Yes, At Most Realistic Portions

 • Quinoa flakes: around 1 cup (45 g dry).
 Roughly the size of a normal porridge bowl.

-If you want the current exact thresholds for your region, open the Monash FODMAP app and search quinoa.
-The numbers can shift slightly between product types and testing updates, so the app is always the authoritative source.
+For the current exact thresholds in your region, open the Monash FODMAP app and search quinoa.
+Numbers can shift slightly between product types and testing updates, so the app is always the authoritative source.
 For a written summary, FODMAP Everyday has a solid ingredient page on quinoa, and A Little Bit Yummy's low-FODMAP flours and starches guide covers the flour side.

 For comparison, a typical rice portion in a burrito bowl or as a side is usually around 150 to 200 g cooked.
 You can swap that one-for-one with quinoa and stay comfortably inside the low-FODMAP range.